hyosung11/Launch-School/Courses/journal.md

 09:03 There's going to be a merge conflict.

-09:05 I fixed the merge conflit.
-I want to check UI for a second before starting the study sesion with Laurent.
+09:05 I fixed the merge conflict.
+I want to check UI for a second before starting the study session with Laurent.

 10:40 Walking through "Student" with Laurent and struggling to understand what is being asked.
 I have to pee.